cwrc/tech_documentation/README.md

 curl -b token.txt -X POST -F "method=PUT" -F "file=@${SOURCE_FILE}" https://${SERVER_NAME}/islandora/rest/v1/object/${PID}/datastream/${DSID}
 ```

-6. Add workflow information describing the change [details](https://github.com/cwrc/cwrc_workflow/blob/7.x/README.md) : ask what the `activity` should look like
+6. Add workflow information describing the change [details here](https://github.com/cwrc/cwrc_workflow/blob/7.x/README.md) : ask a CWRC admin for the workflow parameters to add via the `activity` parameter

 ```
 curl -b token.txt -G -X GET "https://${SERVER_NAME}/islandora_workflow_rest/v1/add_workflow" -d PID=${PID} -d activity='{"category":"metadata_contribution","stamp":"orlando:ENH","status":"c","note":"entity"}'
 ```

-Note: documentation regarding the REST API update: "... provided the ability to mock PUT / DELETE requests as POST requests by adding an additional form-data field method to inform the server which method was actually intended.
+Note: documentation regarding the REST API update: "... mock PUT / DELETE requests as POST requests by adding an additional form-data field method to inform the server which method was actually intended.
 At the moment multi-part PUT requests such as the one required to modify an existing datastream's content and properties are not implemented you can mock these PUT requests using aforementioned mechanism.POST and include an additional form-data field method with the value PUT...."

-Note: other approaches to prevent multiple users writing to the same content, the metadata for a datastream (HTTP GET on the object DSID) contains a checksum.
-Saving the checksum at download time and then comparing to the current checksum could act as a mechanism to verify the respository content has not been modified.
+Note: other approaches to prevent write collisions:

+* the metadata for a datastream (HTTP GET on the object DSID) contains a checksum.
+Saving the checksum at download time and then comparing to the checksum on the server at upload could act as a mechanism to verify the respository content has not been modified.

 More information on the REST API used above can be found here: https://github.com/discoverygarden/islandora_rest/blob/7.x/README.md

 #### Specific REST APIs: CWRC Workflow